fopina/rpg/content/posts/0x8490_privileged_swarm_service.md

 But as openvpn is not running in the actual service container, the port is not published in the swarm VIP / routing mesh.
 If we can scale it up, it needs to end in different nodes (as there's an host bound port) and to make use of the replicas, we need to use the node IP (not *any* node IP as the usual routing mesh)...

-Possible solution:
+My overkill solution:
-* adding some proxy (UDP in this case - or something light for both TCP and UDP like [this](https://github.com/arkadijs/goproxy)) to the service image (together with docker binary)
+* adding some proxy - just used [socat](https://linux.die.net/man/1/socat) in my example
 * write an entrypoint script that
   * starts docker container (without binding port) attached to a common network with the service container
   * extract the IP from the new container